Trojaner/text-generation-webui-stable_diffusion/README.md

 - Start Visual Studio Code and open the stable_diffusion directory, then trust the repository if it asks you for it.
 - Install the [recommended extensions](https://github.com/Trojaner/text-generation-webui-stable_diffusion/blob/main/.vscode/extensions.json) as they are required for code completion, linting and auto formatting.
 - Adjust `.vscode/launch.json` to use your preferred model for debugging or install the default model [mistral-7b-instruct-v0.1.Q5_K_M.gguf](https://huggingface.co/TheBloke/Mistral-7B-v0.1-GGUF/blob/main/mistral-7b-v0.1.Q5_K_M.gguf) instead.
+- Adjust `settings.debug.yaml` if needed.
+These settings will be used during debugging.
 - Once you want to test your changes, hit F5 (*Start Debugging*) to debug text-generation-webui with this extension pre-installed and with the `settings.debug.yaml` file as the settings file.
 You can also use Ctrl + Shift + F5 (*Restart Debugging*) to apply any changes you made to the code by restarting the server from scratch.
 Checkout [Key Bindings for Visual Studio Code](https://code.visualstudio.com/docs/getstarted/keybindings) for more shortcuts.
 - Be sure to check out the [Contribution Guidelines](#contribution-guidelines) below before submitting a pull request.